-It is true any garden will help create a sanctuary to those smaller creatures amongst us, but there are some plants that are essential in creating a useful habit for specific creatures.
+It is true any garden will help create a sanctuary to those smaller creatures amongst us, but there are some plants that are essential in creating a useful habitit for specific creatures.
 We are extremely lucky here in North Queensland to be home to the Cairns Birdwing and Ulysses Butterfly.
 It is hard not to be in awe of such beauty: Ulysses for their stunning blue colouring and fleeting movements and the Cairns Birdwing for its size, colour and grace.
 Three plants for any gardener and landscaper to know are the Melicope rubra (Little Evodia), Melicope elleryana (Evodia) and Aristolochia tagala (Native Dutchman’s Pipe).

 It is true that natives do provide the best for our native birds – but don’t discount how our feathered friends can adapt.
 Plants such as Metrosideros ‘Little Dugald’ (native to Polynesia) get covered in bright red bottle brush type flowers.
 I have witnessed countless Honey Eaters gorging on these spectacular flowers.

 However, natives are the best in general for food, shelter, nesting and procreation.
-The best for the Townsville region (but not exclusively) is the Callistemon – commonly known as the Bottle Brush.
+One of the best for the Townsville region (but not exclusively) is the Callistemon (now Melaleuca) – commonly known as the Bottle Brush.
 Callistemons have come a long way – there is a large variety in sizes and colours.
 From your border plants (under 1m) to your trees (up to 5m).
 Here in Townsville we are lucky that our Callistemons will flower many times a year – not just spring!
 By choosing Callistemons you are guaranteed your plants will be busy with Rainbow Lorikeets, Honey Eaters (including the stunning Blue Faced Honey Eater), bees and butterflies of all types!